Jas-DEVOPS-2403/GT-proj/README.md

    - No records should be saved
    - Error message should be displayed
    - Database should remain unchanged
    - `/api/users` endpoint should return original data

-## Technical Details
-- Built with TypeScript and Express
-- Uses Prisma with SQLite database
-- Implements proper error handling
-- Supports concurrent uploads
-- Validates CSV structure and data